tokenized/pkg/bsor/README.md

 An array can contain any of the other field types and that type is fixed and must be defined in advance.

-The first value, after the field identifier, of an array is the number of items in the array encoded as a Bitcoin script number.
+The first value of an array, after the field identifier, is the number of items in the array encoded as a Bitcoin script number.

 Then the specified number of items encoded as defined in advance.

+##### Fixed Size Array

+A fixed size array is the same as an array except the number of items is not encoded as it is predefined by the structure definition.

 ##### Object